sathyasai-git/sathyasai-git/README.md

-# Hello World! 👋 Welcome to SATHYA SAIBABA Bio
+# 🌌 Welcome to the Cosmos of [Sathya saibaba]

-I'm a passionate and motivated professional with a knack for engineering documentation and a deep-rooted interest in the dynamic world of cloud computing.
-My mission is to bring innovation and efficiency to cloud-based solutions while leveraging my analytical and organizational skills.

-## 🚀 Expertise
+## About Me

+🚀 **Adventurous Engineer** exploring the vast galaxies of technology, boldly documenting in the nebulae of engineering wonders, and orchestrating symphonies in the Cloud.

+## 🎨 Palette of Skills

-- **Cloud Computing Platforms:** AWS, Microsoft Azure
+- **Cloud Conjuring:** AWS, Microsoft Azure
-- **Operating Systems:** Linux CentOS, Ubuntu, Windows
+- **OS Odyssey:** Linux (CentOS, Ubuntu), Windows
-- **Version Control:** Git, GitHub
+- **Version Control Virtuoso:** Git, GitHub
-- **Virtualization:** VMware
+- **Virtualization Visionary:** VMware
-- **AWS:** DevOps, Migration
+- **AWS Alchemist:** DevOps, Migration Magician
-- **Networking:** VPC, Subnetting, Load Balancing
+- **Networking Navigator:** VPC, Subnetting, Load Balancing Luminary
-- **Security:** IAM, Encryption, Security Groups, Network ACLs
+- **Security Sorcerer:** IAM, Encryption Enchanter, Network ACLs
-- **Containerization:** Docker, Kubernetes
+- **Containerization Captain:** Docker, Kubernetes Explorer
-- **Automation:** Ansible, Chef, Puppet
+- **Automation Artisan:** Ansible, Chef, Puppet Picasso
-- **Scripting and Programming:** Python Basics, Shell Scripting Basics
+- **Scripting Sorcery:** Python Sorcerer, Shell Scripting Sage
-- **AutoCAD:** 2D, 3D Models

-## 💼 Experience
+- **Design Jedi:** AutoCAD - 2D & 3D Virtuoso

+## 🚀 Expedition Log

 ### Officer in Engineering Documentation at Medreich Limited (Pharma) [Sep '20 - Apr '23]

+📜 **Scribe of Wisdom:**
-- **Documentation Maestro:** Orchestrated the creation of SOPs, preventive maintenance, and calibration plans, conducting impact and risk assessments for continuous improvement.
+- Wrote epics of SOPs, preventive maintenance sonnets, and calibration ballads.

-- **Training Guru:** Managed new joiners' training, LMS, SOPs in DMS, planned and unplanned deviations, and quality management system.

-- **Deviation Detective:** Handled equipment-related deviations, obtained investigation reports, and provided corrective and preventive actions for continuous improvement and equipment calibration.
-Prepared meticulous equipment drawing layouts.
+- Translated challenges into quests, conducting impact and risk assessments.

+🎓 **Master of Training Realms:**
+- Forged a portal of knowledge - LMS and SOPs in DMS - guiding new apprentices through the chronicles.
+- Choreographed dances of planned and unplanned deviations with finesse.

+🔍 **Investigator of Deviations:**
+- Unraveled equipment-related mysteries, crafting tales of investigation and weaving a tapestry of continuous improvement.
+- Drew equipment layouts that whispered tales of precision.

+🔧 **Maintenance Maestro:**
-- **Maintenance Maestro:** Executed preventive maintenance of Process Engineering equipment, supporting equipment qualification.
-Swiftly rectified breakdowns, both planned and unplanned, ensuring operational continuity.
-Monitored equipment and machinery performance, devising preventative maintenance measures.
+- Conducted preventive maintenance operas for Process Engineering equipment, ensuring a harmonious workflow.

-- **Safety Sentinel:** Conducted safety checks on all equipment.
-A troubleshooter and diagnostician for equipment failures, implementing immediate corrective actions.

-## 🌐 Let's Connect!
+- Swiftly mended the fabric of breakdowns, weaving a tale of operational resilience.

+🛡️ **Guardian of Safety Realms:**
+- Kept watch over the kingdom of equipment, conducting safety rituals and warding off the evil spirits of failures.

+## 🌌 Beyond the Horizon

+🌐 **Let's Co-create Universes:**
 - LinkedIn: [Your LinkedIn Profile](https://www.linkedin.com/in/sathya-saibaba-b-a55760109/)
 - Portfolio: [https://github.com/sathyasai-git/sathyasai-git)

-Looking forward to exciting collaborations and discussions on the intersection of engineering documentation and cutting-edge cloud solutions! 🚀
+🚀 Thrilled to embark on new quests and explore uncharted territories in the vast universe of tech!
+Let's make magic together.
+May the code and creativity be with us! 🚀